Wahpeton–Breckenridge Methodists: History

 The Wahpeton–Breckenridge Methodists were charter members of the 1897 Red River Valley League.
 The league began minor league baseball play as a four–team, Class F level league.
 The Methodists joined the Fargo Divorcees, Grand Forks Senators and Moorhead Barmaids in beginning league play on May 26, 1897.
 Player salaries were capped at $40.00 per month by the league.

 The Wahpeton–Breckenridge Methodists were owned by a group of local businessmen headed by Claude Rittenhouse, who was an area druggist.

 The Red River Valley League permanently disbanded on August 8, 1897, eight days after the first–half of the season had ended.

 Methodist player Jimmy Hart had a violent altercation with an umpire during the season, knocking umpire Lyons to the ground and "bruising him badly" following a game against Fargo.

-When the Red River Valley League folded on August 8, 1897, the Wahpeton–Breckenridge Methodists were in 3rd place, 12.0 games behind.
-The Moorhead Barmaids were in 1st place in the league standings with a 32–13 record.
-Moorhead was 10.5 games ahead of the 2nd place Grand Forks Senators (19–21), followed by the Wahpeton–Breckenridge Methodists (16–21) and Fargo Divorcees (17–29).
+When the Red River Valley League folded on August 8, 1897, the Wahpeton–Breckenridge Methodists were in third place, 12.0 games behind the Moorhead Barmaids.
+Moorhead ended the season in first place in the league standings with a 32–13 record.
+Moorhead was 10.5 games ahead of the second place Grand Forks Senators (19–21), followed by the Wahpeton–Breckenridge Methodists (16–21) and Fargo Divorcees (17–29).

 The two cities resumed minor league play in 1921, when the Wahpeton-Breckenridge Twins began play as members of the Class D level Dakota League.